By Sana Athar

 It is important to keep the seeds moist during their germination, so remember to water the plants regularly throughout the growing season.
 They require about an inch of water per week for best growth.
 Once the plants are established, they do not need as much water.
 Keep them moist, but be careful not to overwater them.
 Harvest while it is low.
 When the cilantro grows its stalk, cut off the plant after the seeds drop and let it self-seed.
 The large leaves can be cut individually from the plants.
 For the smaller leaves, cut them off 1-1/2 to 2 inches above the crown.
 You can also remove the entire plant at once; however, this means that you will not be able to continue harvesting for the rest of the growing season.

-Next week we’ll be sharing tips on how to plant and harvest lettuce, mint, onions, peas and pepper.
+Next time we will be sharing tips on how to plant and harvest lettuce, mint, onions, peas and pepper.

 About the author:

-Sana Athar is a stay at home mom to her three little angels.
-She lives in Milton, Ontario where she works on her passions: gardening and cooking for family and friends.
-An MBBS from Karachi, Pakistan, Sana is currently working on obtaining her license to be able to practice medicine in Canada.
+Sana Athar is a stay at home mom to her four little angels.
+She lives in Oakville, Ontario where she works on her passions: gardening and cooking for family and friends.
+She has a diploma from McMaster University in health informatics.